quixio/quix-streams/docs/subscribe.md

 | 3         | motor-off   | Motor has stopped          |
 | 6         | race-event3 | Race has finished          |

-Consuming events from a stream is as easy as consuming timeseries data.
-In this case, the library does not use a buffer, but the way we consume Event Data from a stream is similar.
+Consuming events from a stream is similar to consuming timeseries data.
+In this case, the library does not use a buffer, but the way you consume Event Data from a stream is similar:

 === "Python"
     from quixstreams import TopicConsumer, StreamConsumer, EventData